-Three options for a revised version of criterion 1 were formulated by JRC, considering the outcomes of the analyses and the stakeholders' views on the subject matter.
+Four options for a revised version of criterion 1 were formulated by JRC, considering the outcomes of the analyses and the stakeholders' views on the subject matter.
 These options are provided below, and open up to some overall questions that need to be addressed (see box below).
-The sub-group should bear these questions in mind when evaluating the three alternative options for criterion 1.
+These options and questions were discussed at the 1st sub-group meeting, which was held on the 28th July 2020.
+As a result of this meeting the JRC have developed a fifth hybrid option for discussion at the 2nd sub-group meeting.
+This option, together with the design principles and evidence that it is based on, are outlined below.
+A new set of related discussions have also been posed as the basis for discussions at the 2nd sub-group meeting.

-Related questions for discussion
+Related questions for discussion at the 1st sub-group meeting